Tyresius92/traderbot/README.md

 I'd be interested in working in FinTech at some point in my career, but I would definitely not want to be doing any kind of short term algorithmic trading.
 I've definitely confirmed for myself that I am a long term buy and hold investor.

-Betterment, Wealthfront, Blooom, hit me up.
+YNAB, Betterment, Wealthfront, Blooom, hit me up.
 Hedge fund folks, I'll pass.

 ## Provisos, Warnings, Gotchas, etc.